lenewsad/IntuneEDU/IntuneEDU/available-settings.md

 # Available settings for Intune for Education

-Managing settings is one of the key ways you can secure your Windows 10 devices and create the right kinds of access to enhance the learning experience.
+Configuring settings is one of the key ways you can secure your Windows 10 devices and create the right kinds of access to enhance the learning experience.
 Intune for Education provides many settings that allow you to customize these experiences, both for individual groups and their subgroups.

 Most settings are set up to either **Block** or **Allow** access to a certain device feature, where **Not configured** is the device's default setting or a user-chosen setting.